Keep these tips in mind to help ensure your children have a healthy and safe Halloween.

-Always accompany young children on their neighborhood rounds.
+- Always accompany young children on their neighborhood rounds.
 If your older children are going alone, plan and review the route that is acceptable to you.
-Agree on a specific time when they should return home and obtain flashlights with batteries for everyone.
-If Halloween doesn't start until after dark where you live and you have younger children, check your local newspaper or recreation center for Halloween activities offered earlier in the day.
+Agree on a specific time when they should return home and get flashlights with batteries for everyone.
+If Halloween doesn't start until after dark where you live and you have younger children, check with your town or park district for Halloween activities offered earlier in the day.

 Only go to homes with a porch light on and, ideally, a well-lit pathway.

 Never enter a home or car for a treat.
 Notify law enforcement authorities immediately about of any suspicious or unlawful activity.

 Review with children how to call 9-1-1 (or their local emergency number) if they ever have an emergency or become lost or is prone to